ArchAI-Labs/fastmcp-sonarqube-metrics/README.md

 The `client_test.py` module defines the FastMCP client that interacts with the server.
 It prompts the user for a SonarQube project key, connects to the server, invokes the `get_sonarqube_metrics` and `get_sonarqube_component_tree_metrics` tools, and displays the results.
 To use the client, you need to run the `client_test.py` script directly and provide a valid SonarQube project key when prompted.

+#### Client_tool (`client_tool.py`)
+The `client_tool.py` module implements the FastMCP client with a Tkinter-based graphical interface to interact with the SonarQube server.
+On startup, it configures loggers to suppress non-essential messages, loads environment variables, and launches the chat backend (ChatBackend) in the background, which uses an LLM and the MCP tools exposed by the server via stdio.
+The frontend (ChatGUI) manages the Tkinter window, displays the message history in a scrollable area, and allows the user to send commands to the server—prompting for a valid SonarQube project key when needed.
+To use the client, simply run the `client_tool.py` script and interact through the GUI.

+#### Client_langchain (`client_langchain.py`)
+The `client_langchain.py` module provides a command-line client to interact with the FastMCP server and SonarQube tools via LangChain.
+On startup, it loads environment variables, and configures the chosen LLM.
+It establishes a stdio connection to the server (`server.py`), initializes the MCP session, and loads available tools (health check, current and historical metrics, project listing, issue retrieval).
+A detailed system prompt describes each tool and its parameters.
+In an interactive loop, it reads user input from the console, updates the message history, invokes the React agent, and prints the formatted response.

 ### Example: Integrating the `get_sonarqube_metrics` tool in an external project

 To use the `get_sonarqube_metrics` tool in an external project, you can create a client that connects to the FastMCP server and invokes the tool.
 Here's a basic example: